Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 what data comes in and what data comes out.
 This has to be specified explicitly by the user.
 For example, we have to tell snakemake that the file ``river.nc`` is output of the script ``0-download-data.py`` and input to the script ``1-surface-water.py``.
-Snakemake then will deduce by itsself that ``0-download-data.py`` has to be called before ``1-surface-water.py``.
-This might seem underwhelming for such a trivial situation, but it gets very useful in more complex situations, as snakemake deduces the dependence of steps and order of computation by itsself.
+Snakemake then will deduce by itself that ``0-download-data.py`` has to be called before ``1-surface-water.py``.
+This might seem underwhelming for such a trivial situation, but it gets very useful in more complex situations, as snakemake deduces the dependence of steps and order of computation by itself.

 ## 4.1 Create a snakefile